elizaberman/elizaberman.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a first-year PhD student at NYU Courant advised by Professors [Daniel Neill](https://wp.nyu.edu/ml4good/) and [Emily Black](https://emblack.github.io/).
-My research centers on fair, transparent, and accountable AI systems and their real-world applications and impacts, with a current focus on NLP.
+My research centers on fair, transparent, and accountable AI systems and their real-world applications and impacts, with a focus on NLP.

 Before joining NYU, I worked with Professor [Carsten Eickhoff](https://health-nlp.com/) at Brown University and the University of Tübingen on NLP for healthcare, specifically focusing on LLMs in precision oncology.